jmansk/ShutUpReddit/README.md

      - Edge: `edge://extensions/`
    - Enable "Developer mode" (toggle in the top right)
    - Click "Load unpacked"
-   - Select the `reddit-filter` directory
+   - Select the `ShutUpReddit` directory

 3. **Verify installation**
-   - You should see the Reddit Filter extension in your extensions list
+   - You should see the ShutUpReddit extension in your extensions list
    - Click the extension icon to open the popup and verify it's working

 ## Usage

 ### Basic Filtering

-1. **Open the extension popup** by clicking the Reddit Filter icon in your browser toolbar
+1. **Open the extension popup** by clicking the ShutUpReddit icon in your browser toolbar

 2. **Add blocked keywords**:
    - Configure where to match keywords using the checkboxes: